highperformancecoder/minsky/githubdocs/MacRelease.md

   - note disabling BDB is required, as MacOSX has a positively ancient version of Berkeley DB installed.

 # compile Minsky
+By default, Minsky builds in Aqua mode.
+This may cause build errors if the prerequisites are built for X11.
+To disable Aqua, specify MAC_OSX_TK= on the make command line.
   - make mac-dist

 This should leave a .pkg file suitable for distribution in the top level directory.